 But as far as defending your computer from malicious software, VPNs lag behind.
 It is possible to download viruses or infected files if you are not cautious and click on suspicious links.

 Now that you have learned the basic differences between both of these, it should be clear that what tool you use depends on your needs.
 If you need online protection and privacy, you should go for a reputed VPN.
 It stops hackers from snooping into your activities and protects your sensitive data from getting stolen.
-But, you cannot say that VPN offers you 100% protection.
+But you cannot say that VPN offers you 100% protection.

 Though the best VPNs have built-in malware protection, it is not as effective as the one you get with antivirus clients.
-On the other hand, antivirus cannot offer you anonymity and privacy online.
+On the other hand, the antivirus cannot offer you anonymity and privacy online.
 The fact is that VPNs and antivirus software work well by complementing, not competing with each other.
-It is better to combine them to get the most of both of these tools.
+It is better to combine them to get the most out of both of these tools.